robrechtdr/a_bag_of_pythons/README.md

 > Solutions were tested with Python 2.7+

-1. You can use the [django-simple-history](https://django-simple-history.readthedocs.io/en/latest/usage.html#querying-history) and [django-audit-log](https://django-audit-log.readthedocs.io/en/latest/change_tracking.html#tracking-users-that-created-modified-a-model)` django libraries to achieve this quickly and cleanly:
+1. You can use the [django-simple-history](https://django-simple-history.readthedocs.io/en/latest/usage.html#querying-history) and [django-audit-log](https://django-audit-log.readthedocs.io/en/latest/change_tracking.html#tracking-users-that-created-modified-a-model) libraries to achieve this quickly and cleanly:

     ```
     # Assumes libs are correctly set up